xl631212/Personal-AI-News-Podcast/README.md

     ```
 4. Run the app using Streamlit: `streamlit run app.py` (or whatever you name the main script).

+## Future Plans

+As we continue to improve Stay Ahead, we have several exciting features and enhancements lined up:

+1. **Add More Information Sources**: We plan to integrate even more data sources to provide a comprehensive view of the latest developments in the field of AI.

+2. **Advanced Settings**: We're working on giving users more control over their podcast experience with:
+   - **2.1 Voice Duration**: Adjust the speed and length of the audio to fit your schedule.
+   - **2.2 Linguistic Style**: Choose between formal, casual, or other voice styles to match your preference.
+   - **2.3 Language Selection**: Multiple language options to cater to our diverse user base.
+   - **2.4 Source Filtering**: Select and prioritize the sources you're most interested in.

+3. **User Feedback Functionality**: To ensure we're meeting the needs and expectations of our users, we will be implementing a direct feedback mechanism within the app.
+Your insights will be invaluable in guiding our future developments!

+Stay tuned for these updates and more as we strive to make Stay Ahead your go-to AI news and podcast platform.

 ## Contribute

 Contributions are always welcome!
 Please ensure any pull requests are made against the `develop` branch.